Scholarship programme for women engineers launched

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 The following universities in Pakistan have been selected as partners for this scholarship programme; University of Engineering & Technology (UET) Peshawar, National University of Science & Technology (NUST) Islamabad, University of Engineering & Technology (UET) Lahore, Ghulam Ishaq Khan Institute (GIKI) Topi Khyber Pakhtunkhwa, University of Peshawar Khyber Pakhtunkhwa, Quaid-e-Azam University (QAU) Islamabad, NED University of Engineering and Technology Karachi, COMSATS University Islamabad, FAST National University Islamabad, University of Azad Jammu & Kashmir AJK and Balochistan University of Information Technology, Engineering and Management Sciences Quetta Balochistan.
-The female students can access https:// femp. molgroup.info/en/
+The female students can access https://femp.molgroup.info/en/ for further information.